wavesjs/wavesjs.github.io/ui/index.md

 - #### [zoomer](#zoomer)
 The zoomer is an helper tool which interact with the [`waveform`](#waveform) to give it zooming ability

+## Architecture - Conventions

 All visualizations relies on the [`timeline`](#timeline) object.
 This object mainly keep track of the time consistency for the x axis and acts as a layer manager with a plugin like API to allow the user to add and remove components extending the [`layer`](#layer) class.
-The components components (that needs to be installed on a timeline instance) are in charge of their own rendering and editing capabilities.

-## Architecture

-All visualizations relies on the [`timeline`](#timeline) object.
-This object mainly keep track of the time consistency for the x axis and acts as a layer manager with a plugin like API to allow the user to add and remove components extending the [`layer`](#layer) class.
-The components that can be installed on a [`timeline`](#timeline), are in charge of their own rendering and editing capabilities.
+The components / layers installed on a [`timeline`](#timeline), are in charge of their own rendering and editing capabilities.
 Each of these layers can be configured by it's `params` method.

 ## Accessors

-The library is agnostic concerning the data structure of your application, and for this matter, provide a general way for a component to interact with your data.
-Each component provide a set of methods to allow you to customize the way the component interact with your data for getting as for setting purposes.
+The library tends to be agnostic concerning the data structure of your application.
+For this matter, we provide a general way to specify how the component interacts with your data.
+A set of methods is therefore available on each components, they allow you to customize the way the component use your data for getting as for setting purposes.

-For example the [`segment`](#segment), works natively with data of the following type :
+For example the [`segment`](#segment), works "natively" with data following this structure :

 {% highlight js %}
 var data = [